 The IRS processes millions of tax returns each year, and they need correct identifying information in order to address yours correctly.
 Transposing numbers when writing your Social Security Number (SSN) or accidentally recording your spouse’s or children’s SSN incorrectly is easy when you’re writing or typing quickly.
 Before you make one of the more common tax filing errors, check each SSN against the Social Security card to make sure the numbers are accurate.

 Tax Filing Error #2 – Choosing the wrong filing status

 Your filing status determines many aspects of your tax responsibilities — from your standard deduction to applicable credits.
-So, ensuring you don’t make any tax filing errors making sure to select the right option is crucial.
+So, it is crucial to select the right option to ensure you don’t make any tax filing errors.
 Because you may be eligible for more than one filing status, this year’s best choice could be different than in the past.
 In short, to explore which filing status is right, visit this page on the IRS website and complete a five-minute survey to determine which choice fits your circumstances and will result in the lowest tax liabilities.